What are the statutory requirements for assessment and accountability in Key Stages 3 and 4?

 We do this by setting a minimum progress score that can be assigned to pupils within the prior attainment groups where extremely negative scores exist”.

 Changes to prior attainment measure from 2017

 From 2017, a pupil’s prior attainment is defined as the average of their key stage 2 reading and mathematics results, in fine graded levels.
 Writing results are not used.
-See: Secondary accountability measures (including Progress 8 and Attainment 8).
+See Secondary Accountability Measures - Calculating Attainment 8 and Progress 8 - page 14.

-Prior attainment will be based on KS2 levels of attainment and fine grades within levels until the 2016 Year 6 pupils reach the end of KS4.
+Prior attainment is based on KS2 levels of attainment and fine grades within levels until the 2016 Year 6 pupils reach the end of KS4.